fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_design_units.md

 ```

 ### Architecture
-While entity describes the interface or external representation of the circuit, the architecture describes what the circuit actually does, its internal operation.
-An architecture body generally applies some operations to values on input ports, generating values to be assigned to output ports.
+While entity describes the interface or external representation of the circuit, the architecture describes what the circuit actually does – its internal functionality.
+An architecture body generally operates on values from the input ports, generating values to be assigned to output ports.
 An architecture needs to be connected to an entity, this achieved with the `<entity_identifier>` in the first line of the architcture declaration.
 Items enclosed by *< >* are mandatory items, while *[ ]* are optional.

 ```vhdl
 architecture <identifier> of <entity_identifier> is